JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 ### Why is this a problem?

-Lists, unlike arrays, are not stored contiguously in memory.
-As such, they must be iterated on in order to retrieve values.
-This means performance degrades linearly as the list grows due to the `O(n)` time complexity.
+Lists in Elixir are linked lists and as such are not stored contiguously in memory.
+This means that lists must be iterated in order to retrieve values.
+As a consequence of this fact, performance degrades linearly as the list grows due to the `O(n)` time complexity.

 Consider a scenario where a department is retrieved from a list of departments when a user selects a department from a dropdown.
-When a user selects a department from the dropdown, the `handle_event/3` callback receives its ID.
+The `handle_event/3` callback receives the department's ID.

 That's pretty easy to take care of, and in a dev environment with a relatively low number of departments, `Enum.find/3` does the job well: